 Then I added personal coaching, especially coaching for introverts.
 I’ve been doing something like coaching for ages under different names (mentor, program manager, human resources manager, friend, listener).
 It’s been a joyful birthing process of bringing more of the real me to work.
 It’s an ongoing journey and I’m so grateful for it all.

 Hey, if you’ve read this far, you’re the kind of person I love to hear from.
 You can contact me here.
-I look forward to hearing from you.
+Thank you.